Blue CapNot just a trace element supplement

 - Pre-Joining: Treat 2-3 weeks prior to putting the sires in.

-- Feed Conversion: for dry and green feed to maximize production.
+- Feed Conversion: for dry and green feed to maximise production.

-Beachport products are NOT a daily application process.
-These amounts for cattle last in the animals system for 6 weeks.
-Therefore dose frequency is every 6 weeks.
+Beachport Liquid Minerals products are NOT a daily application process.
+Dose amounts for livestock are for a 6 week period (one dose will last in the system of the animal for 6 weeks.)

 EXAMPLE: 600 Breeders